 A written agreement in which the lender guarantees the borrower a specified interest rate, provided the loan closes within a set period of time.

-The length of time your money must remain in a CD without incurring an early withdrawal penalty.
-This term also refers to the period of time that covers the life of a loan.
+This term refers to the period of time that covers the life of a loan.

 total debt ratio